David McMillan

-When it comes to crypto trading, selecting the right time frame is crucial to your success, whether you’re a short-term trader looking for quick gains or a long-term investor focused on trends.
-In this article, we’ll explore how to choose the best time frame for crypto trading and discuss the most popular used by traders.
+When it comes to cryptocurrency trading, choosing the right time frame is crucial to your success — whether you are a short-term trader looking for quick profits or a long-term investor focused on trends.
+In this article, we’ll look at how to choose the optimal time frame for crypto trading and discuss the most popular options used by traders.

 Time Frame #1: Short-Term (1 Minute to 15 Minutes)